lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 016.md

 The well that was destroyed is now, with proper light, actually completely destroyed, and a new well needs to be struck.
 The whole village is out and about to help fix this.

 We arrive after 2 days in [[Brindol]], the adventuring guild is already filled with many people.
-Where we find [[Reynard Aristaios]] and we discuss the current affairs about the dragon, and what we can do with the dragonv
+Where we find [[Reynard Aristaios]] and we discuss the current affairs about the dragon, and what we can do with the dragonbone.
+Reynard tells us he will find a smith who can forge with this material.
+We also tell him, that for the time being, we will not be taking any new guild quests, and that everything to do with the dragon has a bigger priority

 # Loot: